xthua/tattletail/README.md

 ### Minimum cluster span

 For the reported analyses, 13,400 bp was set below the smallest positive core observed among the 98 positive genomes analysed with a 15,000-bp window.
 It suppresses clearly short, fragmented, or redundant clusters.
 This is an empirical reporting filter, not a universal biological minimum.
-The program default is `0`.
+The program default is `13,400 bp`; users can explicitly set `--min-cluster-span 0` to disable this filter.

 ### Blocker scope